Kamik Olivia Review

 With a removable, mesh-lined insole, the Kamik Olivia is an EcoLogic rubber boot with recyclable soles.
-EcoLogic is a plant-based, 100% recyclable rubber that provides durability and a sustainable option for the rain boot market.
-The Olivia is a fairly simple, yet versatile boot with ample traction to keep you steady and dry.
+EcoLogic is a plant-based, 100% recyclable rubber that provides durability and a sustainable option for the market.
+The Olivia is a fairly simple, yet versatile contender with ample traction to keep you steady and dry.

-Measuring 14 inches from the ground, these boots aren't as tall as the 16-inch Hunter Original.
-Nonetheless, with a shaft that hits the top of the calf, weather protection is still a high score for the Olivia.
-With a circumference of 15 inches at this height, the shaft is narrow enough to help prevent water from sneaking in.
-This snug circumference was deemed uncomfortable for some reviewers with larger calves.
+Measuring 14 inches from the ground, the Olivia isn't the tallest in this review.
+But, with a shaft that hits the top of the calf, weather protection is high.
+With a mouth circumference of 15 inches at this height, the shaft is narrow enough to help prevent rain from sneaking in.
+That said, this snug circumference was deemed uncomfortable for reviewers with larger calves.

-The biggest drawback for these boots is in their relative stiffness.
-Being taller and thicker than the Kamik Heidi, the Olivia is not as flexible.
-This means driving and general all-day wear is a tad more cumbersome, but just a tad.
-They are still a very comfortable pair to walk around in, to put on and take off, and lug around.
+The biggest drawback of the Olivia is in their relative stiffness.
+Being taller and thicker than some of the others we've tested, they are simply not as flexible.
+This means that driving and general all-day wear is a tad more cumbersome — but only slightly.
+They are still a comfortable pair to walk around in, to put on and take off, and lug around.
 As is common, heel slippage did occur, and the front of the shaft press into the shin slightly on inclines.
 Many of these particular drawbacks are to be expected, however, in boots with tall shafts.
 For our lead tester, who usually wears as 7.5, the foot box was just roomy enough for her foot and thick socks at the size 8 we tested.

-With pronounced tread, these soles performed the best across flat surfaces, with above-average scores in the snow and on grassy inclines.
-They did not fare as well as the more sensitive Kamik Heidi, but they ranked similarly to the UGG Shaye, meaning the icier things got, the worse our confidence became.
-If you want a pair with more off-the-beaten-path capabilities, check out the women's Xtratuf Legacy.
+With a pronounced tread, the soles of the Olivia perform incredibly well across flat surfaces, with above-average scores in the snow and on grassy inclines.
+Overall, however, they did not fare as well as some of the more flexible and sensitive boots in the group.
+This means that the more rugged or icy the conditions, the worse our confidence became in our ability to stay upright.

-The thicker rubber of the Olivia helps maintain heat quite well in temperatures dropping below 50F.
-They even held up when walked across the snow, but only for a short period.
+The thicker rubber of this competitor helps maintain heat quite well.
+They even held up when we walked across snow, but only for a short period of time.
 Not meant for winter, the thin lining is all you get.
-Best for temperatures fluctuating between 40 and 70 degrees Fahrenheit, it's easy to adapt sock thickness to your preferred comfort.
-The footbox felt a little cramped with our thickest socks, but it wasn't enough to prevent us from wearing them all day.
-Compared to the Sloggers Rain and Garden Boot and even the Heidi, the Olivia scored much higher for warmth.
-Keep in mind, however, that higher warmth ratings mean sweatier feet if your environment is consistently warmer or if you plan to do a lot of outdoor activity in them.
+Best for temperatures fluctuating between 40 and 70 degrees Fahrenheit, it's easy to adapt sock thickness to your preferred comforts.
+Keep in mind, however, that higher warmth ratings mean sweatier feet if your environment is consistently warmer or if you plan to do a lot of activity.

 Kamik offers whole sizes from 6-11 and runs true to size.
 If you wear a half-size shoe, it is recommended to size up.
-The fit is generous enough to wear thicker socks, but not so much that you're feet swim when wearing thinner ones.
-Again, the main gripe with the Olivia is the circumference of the boot opening.
+The fit is generous enough to wear thicker socks, but not so much that your feet swim when wearing thinner ones.
+Again, the main gripe is the circumference of the boot opening.
 Being at the height that it is, the opening is right in line with the widest part of the calf (at least it was for us).
 This can be very uncomfortable or even unwearable for people with calves any wider than 14 inches in circumference.
-The buckles are non-functional and do not adjust the opening of the boot, so make sure you know your measurements when considering this boot.
+The buckles are non-functional and do not adjust anything, so make sure you know your calf measurements when considering this boot.

-Designed and manufactured in Canada, the Olivia is cheap without skimping on quality and performance.
-We think this is a great value for rainwear, especially due to the sustainable practices of Kamik, a celebrated company whose recycling practices are nearly unmatched in this market.
+Designed and manufactured in Canada, this model is cheap without skimping on quality and performance.
+We think this is a great value for rainwear, especially due to the sustainable practices of the brand, a celebrated company whose recycling practices are nearly unmatched in this market.

-If only these boots were a tad taller or a tad shorter to hit that sweet spot for its circumference, we'd be a lot more in love.
+If only this pair was either a tad taller or a tad shorter to hit that sweet spot for its circumference, we'd be a lot more in love.
 The Olivia is an exceptional boot that provides ample weather protection, traction, and warmth.
-A cute boot for all your across town needs, they are durable and dependable for all your rainy day ventures.
+Cute for all your across town needs, they are durable and dependable for all your rainy day ventures.

 — Sara Aranda